MCP for Tasks and CRM

 • Update titles, descriptions, due dates, checklists, comments, assignees, and tags

-• Link tasks to CRM contacts or organizations
+• Link tasks to related CRM records

 Example prompts